Office of Health

 Cigarette Smoking Status

-Alcohol Consumption within the past Month
+Consumed Alcohol within the Past Month

 Heavy Drinking